Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: India's Cultural Roots

 The Interaction Between Tribal, Folk, and Hindu Traditions in India's Cultural Evolution:

-• India's cultural roots are well-documented in texts and have a rich history of oral traditions, where teachings and practices were passed down through everyday practice without written texts, as seen in the case of the Vedas.
+• India's cultural roots are well-documented in texts and have a rich history of oral traditions, where teachings and practices were shared through everyday life without written texts, as seen in the case of the Vedas.

-• Among these traditions are folk traditions, transmitted by common people, and tribal traditions, passed down by tribes.
+• Among these traditions are folk traditions, passed on by common people, and tribal traditions, shared by tribes.

-• There has been a constant interaction between folk, tribal traditions, and leading schools of thought in India.
-This interaction is evident in the exchange of deities, concepts, legends, and rituals.
+• There has been a constant interaction between folk and tribal traditions, and the leading schools of thought mentioned in this chapter.
+Deities, concepts, legends, and rituals have been exchanged in both directions.

-• For example, Jagannath, worshipped in Puri (Odisha), was originally a tribal deity, and various forms of the mother-goddess worshipped across India also have tribal origins.
-Some tribes have long adopted Hindu deities and have their own versions of the Mahabharata and Ramayana, as documented from India's northeastern states to Tamil Nadu.
+• For example, Jagannath, worshipped in Puri (Odisha), was originally a tribal deity; this also applies to various forms of the mother goddess worshipped across India.
+Some tribes have long adopted Hindu deities and possess their versions of the Mahabharata and Ramayana, as noted from India's north-eastern states to Tamil Nadu.

 What is a tribe?